openvenues/libpostal/README.md

 languages chracter by character instead of on whitespace.

-- **UTF8 normalization**: optionally decompose UTF8 to NFD normalization form, strips accent marks e.g. à => a and/or apply Latin-ASCII transliteration.
+- **UTF8 normalization**: optionally decompose UTF8 to NFD normalization form, strips accent marks e.g. à => a and/or applies Latin-ASCII transliteration.

 - **Transliteration**: e.g. улица => ulica or ulitsa.
-Uses all [CLDR transforms][http://www.unicode.org/repos/cldr/trunk/common/transforms/], which is what ICU uses, but libpostal doesn't require pulling in all of ICU (possibly conflicting with your system's version).
+Uses all [CLDR transforms](http://www.unicode.org/repos/cldr/trunk/common/transforms/), the exact same as used by ICU, though libpostal doesn't require pulling in all of ICU (might conflict with your system's version).
 Note: some languages, particularly Hebrew, Arabic and Thai may not include vowels andthus will not often match a transliteration done by a human.
 It may be possible to implement statistical transliterators for some of these languages.